Healing and the Brain: Basic Tools for Emotional Regulation

 What you need to know:

-The right hemisphere is more connected to emotion, body sensations, intuition, and nonverbal memory—it stores the emotional and sensory fragments of trauma.
+The right hemisphere of the brain is connected to emotion, body sensations, intuition, and nonverbal memory—it stores the emotional and sensory fragments of trauma.

 The left hemisphere of the brain is more associated with logic, language, analysis, and sequencing—it wants to make sense of things and organize events logically.